nehaljwani/team.exiv2.org/book/IMaEA.md

 END: /Users/rmills/temp/Raw/DSC_0003.dng
 ```

-I was a little surprised that Adobe have removed the MakerNote.
+I was a little surprised that Adobe appeared to have removed the MakerNote.
+However, Phil Harvey alerted me to my error.
+In fact, the tag Exif.DNG.DNGPrivateData is a wrapper around the MakerNote.
+However the offset to the MakerNote in the Raw image and the DNG are different.
+So, it's possible that data in the Raw makernote has been lost by the DNG convertor.

-I believe the "undefined" tags which are listed in the format: Exif.Image.0xc761 and defined in the specification.
-C761.H is "Noise Profile" for which the mathematics are explained by Adobe!
+"Undefined" tags are reported by tvisitor in the format: Exif.Image.0xc761 and defined in the specification.
+For example: C761.H is "Noise Profile" for which the mathematics are explained by Adobe!

-#### CR2 and NEF will require more investigation.
+#### CR2 and NEF may require more investigation.

 It's possible that there are tags which are unique to CR2 and NEF and tvisitor.cpp is hiding them when the *U* option is not being used.
-In the first instance, I can search in the Exiv2 source code to see if there is any special or unusual being defined or used by the CR2 and NEF handlers.
+In the first instance, you are welcome to search the Exiv2 source code to see if there is anything special or unusual being defined or used by the CR2 and NEF handlers.

 ### Garbage Collecting Tiff Files